 Evidence from ultracentrifuge data has been given by Schramm and Weber (1942) that, besides the usual myosin, having a sedimentation constant $s{20} = 6.2$ SU, a second heavier fraction can be isolated.
 This component, which is present only in small amounts in the usual preparation, has an s{20} value of 20 when prepared but, on standing, the value may rise to as high as 36.
 They believe the heavy component does not arise from the light component but preexists in the solution.
-In solution only the heavy component aggregates (with this weight a fibril 40 A thick would be $1\mu \log$).
+In solution only the heavy component aggregates (with this weight a fibril 40 A thick would be 1μ long).
 Ardenne and Weber prepared EMG's from both components but no difference was found in the fibrils of the two types of myosin.
 Schramm and Weber, by fractionation, have prepared a truly monodisperse preparation of the lighter myosin and they consider that the elastic and contractile properties of muscle depend on the internal organization of these particles.

 Muscle has been used as an object with which to test the possibility of making microtome sections thin enough to use with the EM.
-Richards, Anderson, and Hance (1942) made EMG's of cockroach muscle which were the ultraviolet microscope.
+Richards, Anderson, and Hance (1942) made EMG's of cockroach muscle which were 0.1μ thick.
+They found that the dark bands are in reality composed of three bands, an observation also made by Lavin and Hoagland (1943) with the ultraviolet microscope.
 No certain conclusions were drawn about the finer structure of muscle from the EMG's of these sections.